12 Best Project Management Software For Startup Companies

 - Generating insightful reports with powerful analytics.

-Pricing: ProProfs Project’s Essentials plan starts at $3/user/month and Premium plan at $6/user/month (billed monthly) with unlimited storage.
+Pricing: ProProfs Project’s Essentials plan starts at $3/user/month, and the Premium plan at $6/user/month (billed monthly) with unlimited storage.

-It is a good cloud-based collaboration platform to create, share and manage beautifully designed online business documents.
+It is a good cloud-based collaboration platform for creating, sharing, and managing beautifully designed online business documents.

 Xtensio users enjoy: